Check back in for:

 Praise for The Deeply Flawed Human:

 "These poems -- lush, vulnerable, deeply playful, and wise -- dazzled me.
 The great gift of Callihan's imagination is the way it lights yours up, as you're reading.
-The cumulative effect is brilliant: Callihan has made a shimmering gallery in honor of the heart-breaking, hopeful art of inventing life."
+The cumulative effect is brilliant: Callihan has made a shimmering gallery in honor of the heart-breaking, hopeful art of inventing life." —Kristin Dombek, author of The Selfishness of Others (FSG, 2016)

 "The "I" is deeply flawed and gives off a helluva lotta noise.
 But in The Deeply Flawed Human, Nicole Callihan explores her deeply flawed "I" in ingeniously artful setting after setting.
 And it's so much fun to watch as more and more disintegrating selves pop out of this deeply flawed matroyshka where microwaves and funfetti share the frame.
 And it's also sad and honest and beautiful to watch these selves studying the face they share, beneath which they're all angling hard for a shot at the light."

-Jennifer L. Knox, author of Days of Shame & Failure (Bloof, 2015).
+—Jennifer L. Knox, author of Days of Shame & Failure (Bloof, 2015).

 A STUDY IN SPRING